pari-medical-holding-gmbh/Hyper-V-AutoPilot-VM/README.md

 This repository contains all necessary scripts and instructions for the automated deployment of a Hyper-V-based AutoPilot VM via Intune/Company Portal.
 The goal is to streamline the provisioning process of virtual machines for testing and development purposes.

+Please note: AutoPilot enrollment does NOT work for Self-Deploying, use User-Driven instead, otherwise it will fail at "Securing your hardware (0x800705b4).

 ## Features
 - **Fully automated deployment** of Windows 10/11 VMs on Hyper-V
 - **Integration with Intune AutoPilot** for seamless device provisioning